nigeljohnson73/coin73/miners/README.md

 ## pre-requestites

-Please note that this does not yet work on TOR addresses
+__Please note:__ This does not yet work on TOR addresses

  * You should probably use the Arduino IDE, that is what this has all been tested on;
  * You need an up to date implementation of the ESP32 firmware, add ththe following to your board manager list;
  * https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_dev_index.json
  * You should then be able to select the ESP32 boards version 2.0.0 or higher within the board manager;
- * The code has been written to have a few dependancies as possibl, so it uses the textual API - no JSON.
+ * The code has been written to have a few dependancies as possible, so it uses the textual API - no JSON.

 Once all of that is done and software compiles, you will need to update a few varaibles that are 'hard-coded' near the top of the file.